 Cabin Air Filter

 Your Tesla is equipped with an air filter that prevents pollen, industrial fallout, road dust and other particles from entering through the vents.
 Tesla recommends replacing your cabin air filter every 2 years.

 If your Tesla is equipped with a HEPA filter, Tesla recommends replacing it every 3 years.

 Tire Rotation, Balance and Wheel Alignment

-Tesla recommends checking your tires every 10,000-12,000 miles for rotating, balancing and aligning needs.
+Tesla recommends rotating your tires every 6,250 miles or if tread depth difference is 2/32 in or greater, whichever comes first.
 Aggressive driving can lead to premature tire wear and may require more frequent tire service.
 Unbalanced and misaligned wheels affect handling, tire life and steering components.
 Refer to tire manufacturer's owner manuals and warranty documentation for additional details.

 Brake Fluid Test

 Tesla recommends testing brake fluid for contamination every 2 years and replacing as needed.

 Air Conditioning Service

 An air conditioning service replaces the desiccant to help the longevity and efficiency of the air conditioning system.
 Tesla recommends an air conditioning service every 2 years for Model S, every 4 years for Model X and Model Y and every 6 years for Model 3.